rita-garcia/unicanterbury-class-tog/_sources/class-postsurvey.rst

 .. shortanswer:: class-tog-post-5-dis

-   Please list any learning issues we should be aware of like Dyslexia, Autism, ADHD, etc or enter none.
+   Please list any neurodiversities we should be aware of, such as Dyslexia, Autism, or ADHD.
+Otherwise, please enter "none" or "choose not to answer".

 .. shortanswer:: class-tog-post-6-hours